RustyRoboticsBV/Rusty.Serialization/Documentation/CSCD/Specification.md

 ### 2.3.
 Collections

 #### Lists
 Lists represent collections of zero or more values.
-They MAY be used to represent ordered, unordered, resizable and fixed-size collections.
+They MAY be used to represent ordered, unordered, resizable and fixed-size collections of values.
+This includes array-like, list-like, set-like and tuple-like data structures.

 A list MUST be enclosed in `[]` square brackets.
 Element values MUST be separated by `,` commas.
 Whitespace MAY appear before or after any element value or comma; parsers MUST ignore this whitespace.